 This program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
 Graduates who complete this Teacher Certification Option are eligible for K-12 teacher certification in the state of New Hampshire.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
-For further information, please see the Teacher Education and Clinical Experiences section.
-Students have a short teaching experience their junior year and complete a student teaching experience in the elementary/middle school and high school level their senior year.
+For further information, please see the Educator Preparation section in this Catalog.
+Please also visit plymouth.edu/office/educator-preparation/.
+Students have a short teaching experience their junior year and complete a teaching internship experience in the elementary/middle school and high school level their senior year.

 Admittance into the School Health Option is based on the following criteria:

 All teacher certification candidates who interact with students in public school settings through course-related field experiences, including Health Education Internship in Teaching, are subject to New Hampshire state legislation that requires all persons who regularly come into contact with pupils on a daily basis for a period of time to undergo a full disclosure criminal records check.
 This may include fingerprinting.
 The processing of the criminal records check is conducted at the site school before the field experience begins.
 The fee for this processing is the responsibility of the teacher certification candidate and is paid directly to the school district.
 Each new site will require a separate fingerprinting and background check.
 Inquiries should be directed to the Coordinator of Internships.

 In order for teacher certification candidates to participate in field experiences in diverse settings that are essential for their development as teachers, teacher certification candidates must be willing and able to travel outside of the Plymouth area beyond walking distances.
 All Internship in Teaching candidates should plan for and be able to secure their own transportation by the junior year.